 One of the biggest challenges I face as a food photographer is educating potential clients to how much time it takes to plan, produce and deliver high-quality, beautiful food images.
 The images in my portfolio took a lot of time to plan, set up, light, style, shoot and edit.

 Many people think that a photographer’s job only happens during the photo shoot.
 But, that’s only one part of the process.
-A photographer’s time on a project includes the time planning the shoot, the time on set shooting and the time afterwards editing the images.
+A photographer’s time on a project includes:

 Pre-production time is the time leading up to the shoot and could include creative calls, emails, meetings, developing a pre-pro, sourcing materials, finding a team and a location.